-It’s time we share with you our corner domination formula for Football Manager 2014.
+It’s time we share with you how I dominate corner in Football Manager.
 Score more goals from corners easily following this guide.

 Corner domination formula is a product of tinkering attacking corner set pieces through each patch that was released for Football Manager 2014.
 So this will work well with any patch you might be running your FM14, even the latest patch 14.3.0.